 A eulogy for a career: Rafael Nadal announces his retirement

-With the sombrely-expected news of Rafael Nadal’s imminent retirement after November’s Davis Cup, the sporting world feels disoriented, not just the tennis one.
+With the sombrely expected news of Rafael Nadal’s imminent retirement after November’s Davis Cup, the sporting world feels disoriented, not just the tennis one.
 From his humble beginnings in Mallorca to his arrival in a highly select club of Career Golden Slam achievers, ‘Rafa’ has always epitomised greatness and humility at every stage of his storied career.
 After remaining amongst the untouchable perch of the so-called ‘Big Three’ tennis titans (Nadal, Roger Federer and Novak Djokovic) for two decades, we must now reckon with the profound rarity of his glittering career, one which has, remarkably, spanned many readers’ lifetimes.

 Nadal’s doubles partnership with Carlos Alcaraz at the Olympics, dubbed ‘Nadalcaraz’ by the media, was noteworthy for the opportunity it gave us to watch two distinct generations of tennis history collide – to memorable effect.
-It was both an exciting display of tennis’ future in the form of ‘Carlitos’ (beaming with pride at stepping onto court with his idol), but also a poignant reminder of Nadal’s imminent parting of the ways from professional tennis.
+It was both an exciting display of tennis’ future in the form of ‘Carlitos’ (beaming with pride at stepping onto court with his idol), but also a poignant reminder of Nadal’s imminent parting of ways from professional tennis.
 Admittedly, he is no longer the youthful long-haired boy in the sleeveless shirt, covering the court with endless stamina, even if such a decline is inevitable in such a physically and mentally demanding sport.

 Looking back on his career, fans will remember the endearing manner in which he conducted himself in quieter moments behind the microphone, as much as they will his determined and intense fighting spirit.

 Rafa’s career highlight was arguably his glorious 2008 winning streak.
 Not long after winning his fourth consecutive French Open (on the path to a record 14 Roland Garros titles in Paris), the ‘King of Clay’ would become the king of the tennis world.
-His first Wimbledon title followed hot in its heels, as Nadal finally conquered the seemingly-indomitable Roger Federer on a Centre Court which had previously been his hunting ground for a whole half decade (indeed, his 2006 and 2007 wins saw him beat Nadal).
+His first Wimbledon title followed hot in its heels, as Nadal finally conquered the seemingly-indomitable Roger Federer on a Centre Court which had previously been his hunting ground for a whole half-decade (indeed, his 2006 and 2007 wins saw him beat Nadal).
 The near-five-hour final stretched into the evening – a gruelling, masterclass five-setter perceived by many as the greatest display of tennis ever produced.
 After the now-confirmed retirement of both combatants, their fabled rivalry has, at last, withdrawn into the annals of sporting history.
 An almighty vacuum will now mark the tennis scene, one which was for so long filled by two showmen the likes of which the game had never witnessed.
 Later on in 2008, Nadal would add a rare Olympic Gold to his trophy cabinet; in doing so, he finally clinched the World No. 1 title from his Swiss rival.

 Listing Nadal’s further successes, however, would prove superfluous.
 The wealth of statistics evidencing his greatness is there for all to see through a simple Wikipedia search.
 One feels that it is not only this magnificent tennis player we will soon lose, but also the amazing off-court role model that was and is Rafa Nadal.